fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/geometry.rst

     print("Perimeter:", geom.length())

-Areas and perimeters don't take CRS into account when computed using these methods from the :class:`QgsGeometry` class.
-For a more powerful area and distance calculation, the :class:`QgsDistanceArea` class can be used.
-If projections are turned off, calculations will be planar, otherwise they'll be done on the ellipsoid.
+Areas and perimeters don't take CRS into account when computed using these methods from the `QgsGeometry <https://qgis.org/pyqgis/3.0/core/other/QgsGeometry.html>`_ class.
+For a more powerful area and distance calculation, the `QgsDistanceArea <https://qgis.org/pyqgis/3.0/core/other/QgsDistanceArea.html>`_ class can be used, which can perform ellipsoid based calculations.

 .. code-block:: python

   d = QgsDistanceArea()
   d.setEllipsoid('WGS84')
-  d.setEllipsoidalMode(True)

-  print("distance in meters: ", d.measureLine(QgsPoint(10,10),QgsPoint(11,11)))
+  print("distance in meters: ", d.measureLine(QgsPointXY(10,10),QgsPointXY(11,11)))

 You can find many example of algorithms that are included in QGIS and use these methods to analyze and transform vector data.
 Here are some links to the code of a few of them.

-Additional information can be found in following sources:

-* Geometry transformation: `Reproject algorithm <https://raw.github.com/qgis/QGIS/release-2_18/python/plugins/processing/algs/qgis/ReprojectLayer.py>`_
-* Distance and area using the :class:`QgsDistanceArea` class: `Distance matrix algorithm <https://raw.github.com/qgis/QGIS/release-2_18/python/plugins/processing/algs/qgis/PointDistance.py>`_
+* Distance and area using the `QgsDistanceArea <https://qgis.org/pyqgis/3.0/core/other/QgsDistanceArea.html>`_ class: `Distance matrix algorithm <https://github.com/qgis/QGIS/blob/master/python/plugins/processing/algs/qgis/PointDistance.py>`_
-* `Multi-part to single-part algorithm <https://raw.github.com/qgis/QGIS/release-2_18/python/plugins/processing/algs/qgis/MultipartToSingleparts.py>`_
+* `Lines to polygons algorithm <https://github.com/qgis/QGIS/blob/master/python/plugins/processing/algs/qgis/LinesToPolygons.py>`_

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE